Key Points:

 Cleaning RV tank sensors and restoring them to their best is quite easy using Restore-It; it can be a little more challenging for full-timers who need to use the black water tank while cleaning the sensors, but we have that process covered too!

-2. Your sensors may be broken and should be replaced; contact our customer service team if you need assistance with finding the best course of action to fix the problem.
+- Your sensor wires may be broken and should be replaced; contact our customer service team if you need assistance with finding the best course of action to fix the problem.

 The process is easy if your RV is sitting in your driveway not being used, but it gets much more challenging when full-time RVers are trying to clean black tank sensors and use the tank at the same time (refer to the Modified Sensor Cleaning for Full Time RVers section below).